 The Center for Engaged Religious Pluralism director and interns develop and produce SMC campus interfaith events.

 Funding is provided by grants from anonymous donors, SMC's Office of Mission, and the College Committee for Inclusive Excellence.
-Our on-campus partners and supporters often include the Mission and Ministry Center, the Intercultural Center, and the Catholic Institute for Lasallian Social Action.
+Our on-campus partners and supporters often include the Mission and Ministry Center, the Resident Hall Association, the Campus Activities Board, the Intercultural Center, and the Catholic Institute for Lasallian Social Action.

-The Center's ICSCC interfaith projects and events for the 2013-2014 academic year (some with our SMC partners) include:
+The Center's SMC-focused interfaith projects and events for the 2014-2015 academic year include:

 • Weekend of Welcome Saturday Day of Service Interfaith Reflection (with the Catholic Institute for Lasallian Social Action-CILSA)